nereaferrara02/IntSysP1/README.md

 3. **Gameplay Mechanic Change:** I implemented a time limit where players must collect the cubes within 1 minute.
 Failure to do so results in a "You Lose" message.
 Additionally, adjusted the game mechanics so that points cannot be accumulated after losing.

+4. **Added Walls to Simulate a Maze:** Created walls to simulate a labyrinth environment, adding challenge to the gameplay.